 Best Option: Paystand Bank Network ★★★★★

-The Paystand Bank Network is a zero-fee payment rail that offers access to real-time fund transfers and is the easiest and safest way to send and receive money.
-Every transaction is recorded on the blockchain to assure the payment is free of tampering (Assurety).
+The Paystand Bank Network is a zero-fee payment option that offers access to real-time fund transfers and is an easy and safe way to receive money.
+Every transaction is recorded on the blockchain to ensure the payment is tampering-free (Assurety).

 Most Common: Automated Clearing House (ACH) ★★★☆☆

-ACH payments take no more than a day or two, making it faster than paper checks but slower than the Paystand Bank Network.
+ACH payments take up to a day or two, making it faster than paper checks but slower than the Paystand Bank Network.
 Because the funds must be available in the account when a payment is made, you never have to worry about paying for a bounced check.
-Unfortunately, set up is complex and because payments can be reversed by the seller in the event of a dispute, accepting ACH comes with the increased risk of losing the payment.
+Unfortunately, the setup is complex, and because payments can be reversed by the seller in the event of a dispute, accepting ACH comes with the increased risk of losing the payment.

 Least Recommended: Credit Cards ★☆☆☆☆